-As shown in Table \ref{AccuracyRate}, different ML algorithms would bring different accuracy gains to the localization systems, and the superiority among different ML algorithms could change in terms of the required PED and affordable system complexity.
-It is also obvious that the accuracy rate increases with an increasing PED for all adopted ML algorithms, which is consistent with our expectation.
-As the results shown, the performance of VLC-4 with KNN is better than that of WiFi with KNN.
+As shown in Fig. \ref{AccuracyRate}, different ML algorithms result in different accuracy gains in the localization systems, and the superiority among different ML algorithms could change in terms of the required PED and affordable system complexity.
+It is also evident that accuracy rates increase with increasing PED for all adopted ML algorithms, which is consistent with our expectation.
+As shown by the results, the performance of VLC-4 with KNN is better than that of WiFi with KNN.
 However, the performance of VLC-4 is worse than that of WiFi, when applying the SVM and NN algorithms.
 The reason is that VLC has a better directionality than WiFi, which indicates that the received signal at different locations of VLC has a higher degree of independence.
-As expected, VLC-81 generates the best results equipped with all three algorithms, and the results generated by the SVM and KNN algorithms converge when PED goes large.
+Additionally, VLC-81 generates the best results when equipped with all three algorithms, and the results generated by the SVM and KNN algorithms converge when PED becomes large.

-Considering the physical size of a human, 0.3 m of PED is deemed applicable for practical indoor localization systems.
-The corresponding accuracy rates to this PED produced by VLC based localization assisted by multiple ML algorithms are higher than 95 percent, which leads to the feasibility and promising future of such a joint approach in SBs.
+Considering the physical size of a human, 0.3 m is deemed an applicable value of PED for practical indoor localization systems.
+The corresponding accuracy rates produced by VLC based localization assisted by multiple ML algorithms are greater than 95\%, justifying the feasibility and promising future directions for such a joint approach in SBs.